AvivEngelberg/Classifying-IoT-Traffic/README.md

 1. "Saved Simulations": Directory where all the simulations done during execution are saved.
 2. "Upload Simulations": Directory from which simulations are uploaded and used for the program's purpose.
-3. "SavedSimulations\Subsets": Sub-directoyry inside "SavedSimulations" in which devices' subsets' simulations are saved.
+3. "SavedSimulations\Subsets": Sub-directory inside "SavedSimulations" in which devices' subsets' simulations are saved.
 4. "Tested Traffic": Directory in which tested traffic traces will be stored.

 # After your first run
 Make sure to create directory for each candidate device in your network inside the working directory.

-Inside each device's directory put its learning traffic trace (either a ".pcap" or ".pcapang" file), i.e., trace realted to the device's outbound traffic.
+Inside each device's directory put its learning traffic trace (either a ".pcap" or ".pcapang" file), i.e., trace related to the device's outbound traffic.

 Inside the "Tested Traffic" directory put the tested traffic traces.